 Site surveys and permitting are underway for several King County farmers with projects being implemented between June and September.

 Our goal is to assist farmers with expanding agricultural production.
 King County has an estimated 1,837 farms on 46,717 acres of land, with annual sales of $121 million.
 Over the past few decades, however, much of the county’s best farmland has become impacted by poor field drainage, and the threat has been compounded by rapid urbanization, which increases stormwater runoff.

 Improved field drainage will increase productivity by extending the growing season, enabling the planting of higher value crops, and expanding grazing for livestock.
 Improved drainage will also provide an opportunity for increased agricultural employment, enhance local food production, and contribute to the continued growth, vitality and resilience of local agriculture.

 KCD’s Program Coordinator facilitates farmer participation in agricultural drainage projects in collaboration with King County and construction contractors.
 King County’s ADAP provides project engineering and design, permitting, fish relocation as needed, silt control, and post-construction buffer planting.
 KCD assists farmers with construction costs and project oversight.
 Our goal is to improve at least 4,000 linear feet of agricultural drainage channels per year.

 To learn more about KCD’s Agricultural Drainage Program contact Liz Stockton at firstname.lastname@example.org.

 If there are more farmer requests for matching grants than funds available, KCD will rank projects using the following criteria:

-- Increase acres in food production
+- Increased acres in food production

-- Increase the productivity of current commercial farms
+- Increased productivity of current commercial farms

-- Benefit multiple farms
+- Multiple farms benefited